 Natural and artificial sweeteners

-Sweeteners can be extracted from plants, produced using microorganisms, or synthesized.
+Sweeteners can be extracted from plants, produced using microorganisms, or synthesized chemically.

-Examples of plant-derived sweeteners include thaumatin (E 957), a mixture of closely related proteins extracted from the fruit of Thaumatococcus daniellii, and steviol glycosides (E960a), which are extracted from the leaves of Stevia rebaudiana.
-Neohesperidin (E959) is obtained by hydrogenation of a flavone glucoside present in the flowers, fruit and peel of grapefruit and bitter orange.[3][6]
+Examples of plant-derived sweeteners include thaumatin (E957), a mixture of closely related proteins extracted from the fruit of Thaumatococcus daniellii, and steviol glycosides (E960a), which are obtained from the leaves of Stevia rebaudiana.
+Neohesperidin dihydrochalcone (E959) is produced by hydrogenating a flavonoid glycoside naturally found in the flowers, fruit, and peel of grapefruit and bitter orange.[8][9]

-Erythritol (E968) is produced by bacterial fermentation of plant sugars.
+Erythritol (E968) is obtained through bacterial fermentation of plant-derived sugars.[10]

-The sweetness intensity of sweeteners, compared to sucrose, varies greatly from one product to another.
+The relative sweetness of sweeteners, compared with sucrose, varies widely from one compound to another.

-Obviously, the higher the sweetness power of the sweetener, the smaller the amount required.
-As a result, their caloric contribution is negligible.
+Naturally, the greater the sweetness intensity, the smaller the amount of sweetener required.
+As a result, their caloric contribution is negligible.[4][9][12]

 Examples of sweeteners

-Below is a review of the sweeteners included in the list of food additives approved in the European Community according to Regulation 1129/2011 of the European Commission, published on November 11, 2011.
-This list is an amendment of Annex II to Regulation (EC) No. 1333/2008 of the European Parliament, and was in turn amended in 2013.[4]
+The following is an overview of the sweeteners included in the list of food additives approved within the European Union under Commission Regulation (EU) No. 1129/2011, adopted on November 11, 2011.
+This regulation amended Annex II of Regulation (EC) No. 1333/2008 of the European Parliament and was subsequently updated in 2013.[1]

 E420 | Sorbitol | 0.5-1 |